jakerenzella/personal-website/content/posts/2020-03-10-creating-an-inline-emoji-selector.md

 ---

-Really, you could stop here.
+You will need to style and place the element according to your environment, but really, you could stop here.
 This level of integration alone will introduce a nice way for users to search and input emojis into your input fields, however the real meat of this post is to introduce a Slack-like colon selector system for the headless emoji search.

 I am sure there are many, many better ways of achieving this, but at a cursary glance I could find much, it would be great to see Slack's implementation.
 So how do we do this?

+At first glance this might not seem difficult, you wait until the user types `:` into your app and pop up the emoji list right?
+But how do you know which text to use as the search term?
+And what if there are multiple `:`s in the text? and what if the user is actually typing code into your markdown editor and the last thing they want to see is an emoji selector!
+You might be getting a sense of some of the things we need to consider.

 Note: our chat-input element is actually a content-editable div.
 There are many benefits for using a div over a traditional input field if you're looking to heavily customize the behaviour.